SprocketLab/sparse_matrix_fine_tuning/README.md

 hostname > hostname.txt # to not confuse machines in wandb docker attach peft
 ```
 Full training configs and logs will be stored in wandb.
-(You can use your key or flag --use_wandb=False)
+(You can use your key or flag --wandb=False)

 ## Repo guide
 Search for @Wenxuan in the comments for my code or important functions.\